 So firstly, let me make one thing clear: A golliwog is nothing like a Barbie doll.
 Although Barbie has picked up a few negative connotations in recent decades, I don’t think I’ve ever heard her name widely used as a racist slur.
 And even now, with her negative press, a proportion (albeit an ever decreasing proportion) of the world’s population still aspire to look a little like Barbie.
 I haven’t come across any black men who hope one day to look like a golliwog.

 So with that in mind, I think instead of Barbie, a more helpful comparison would be to imagine that Robert Mugabe created a doll of a white farmer clutching a suitcase and passport?
 Strong, but no, this doesn’t cut it, because although we have a doll which echoes back to a time of racist discrimination, we still don’t have the discriminator’s negative, stereotype based aesthetic.
 So let’s say Mugabe’s white farmer doll has the suitcase, passport and, in protest, is exposing his very small penis.
 Getting closer to why I hate the ‘wog’.
 We have the stereotypical body image, the racist discrimination, but we’re still not quite there, because some would say the original golliwog wasn’t designed to offend, but was merely a fictional character created for 19th century children’s literature.
-The same people would say it has been appropriated by racists, who have used its aesthetic and name as a slur against black people.
+The same people would say it has been appropriated by racists, who have used its look and name as a slur against black people.
 So for the sake of argument, let’s say they’re right – although I’m not entirely sure I agree.

 Okay, so let’s then assume our suitcase and passport clutching doll was created to commemorate the Poms’ mass emigration to Australia in the middle of the last century.
 Let’s also get rid of the small penis and exchange it for a snow white skin colour and blue lips to denote the contrast between the Aussie climate and that of England’s.
 And let’s say that in circa 2001 one of Mugabe’s trusted PAs happens upon the doll whilst searching online for halloween costumes.
 And said PA then brings the doll to the attention of Mr M, who orders a ship load and gives them out to his people.
 So imagining you’re a white Zimbabwean farmer and someone brings out one of these dolls in front of you or dresses up as one, would you think they’re insensitive, offensive or upsetting?
 To someone who easily forgets historic context and perhaps is a little two-dimensional in their thinking, it would appear to be just a doll of a very pale white skinned person clutching cases.
 ‘Get a sense of humour.’ they’d say.